googlegenomics/bigquery-examples/README.md

 Loading your own Variant Data into BigQuery
 -------------------------------------------

-The Google Genomics API spec includes a not-yet-implemented [import method that loads VCF files](https://developers.google.com/genomics/v1beta/reference/variants/import) directly from Cloud Storage.
-Until an implementation of the method is available, you will need to transform your VCF data into JSON with a schema similar to what you see in these examples, and then load the JSON into BigQuery.
+The Google Genomics API spec includes a not-yet-public [import method that loads VCF files](https://developers.google.com/genomics/v1beta/reference/variants/import) directly from Cloud Storage.
+Until an implementation of the method is fully available, you will need to transform your VCF data into JSON with a schema similar to what you see in these examples, and then load the JSON into BigQuery.
 See [Preparing Data for BigQuery](https://developers.google.com/bigquery/preparing-data-for-bigquery) and also [BigQuery in Practice : Loading Data Sets That are Terabytes and Beyond](https://cloud.google.com/developers/articles/bigquery-in-practice) for more detail.

 The mailing list
 ----------------